Segmentation of Fine Facial Wrinkles with U-Net

 Demo

 What’s a project without a cool demo?
 There is an interactive demo where you can upload a face photo (or use one from FFHQ) and see the model highlight the wrinkles.
 It’s both fascinating and a bit frightening.
-I used Gradio and Google Colab.
+I used Gradio and the code can be run from app.py.
+Alternatively, I quickly pulled together this Colab Notebook (that might not work because I continuously tweak it).